jeffstride/idp/book_source/homework-assignments/hw3.md

 ```{tab-item} Tip #1
 ```{admonition} Parsing
 :class: hint
-You can see examples of both lf these parsing functions below:
+Here you can see examples of both parsing functions:
 * `parse`: To help test functions solved without Pandas, `cse163_utils.py` defines a `parse` function that takes a filename and returns the dataset as a list of dictionaries.
 * `read_csv`: To help test functions solved with Pandas, call `pd.read_csv` to return the dataset as a `DataFrame`.
 ```python
 from cse163_utils import parse
 import pandas as pd

 df = pd.read_csv('file.csv')
 list_of_dict = parse('file.csv')
 ```